 What is the solution for the fear of failure?
 How do you encourage a partner whose feelings of failure are triggered by the most insignificant of circumstances?
-We have found that one of the most powerful principles in building one another's self-esteem is: Give your mate the freedom to fail.
+We have found that one of the most powerful principles in building one another’s self-esteem is: Give your spouse the freedom to fail.

-When you give your mate the freedom to fail, you begin to remove the pressure to perform for acceptance.
+When you give your spouse the freedom to fail, you begin to remove the pressure to perform for acceptance.
 You free your mate to take risks and try again.
 You free him to excel.
 Failure then becomes a tutor, not a judge.
 In the presence of freedom, we learn from failures instead of being intimidated by them.
 In the absence of condemnation, confidence in how God can use you mounts.

-Every person's life has a context.
+1. The gift of compassion.
+Every person’s life has a context.
 During his childhood, your mate may not have experienced a relationship in which he had freedom to fail.
-Perhaps his "failures" taught him to expect rejection, disapproval, and anger from those in authority.
+Perhaps his “failures” taught him to expect rejection, disapproval, and anger from those in authority.
 He may have learned to feel that rejection is the natural consequence of failure.

-Parents, coaches, teachers, peers, boyfriends, girlfriends, siblings, and other significant people gave him a personal heritage of either success or failure.
-The more you fully grasp the context of your mate's journey to adulthood and express compassion for where your mate has been, the more freedom your mate will feel to admit failures to you.
+Parents, coaches, teachers, peers, girlfriends, siblings, and other significant people gave him a personal heritage of either success or failure.
+The more fully you grasp the context of your mate’s journey to adulthood and express compassion for where your mate has been, the more freedom your mate will feel to admit failures to you.

-Whatever his background, your mate needs your compassionate, consistent, and tireless belief in him.
+Whatever his background, your spouse needs your compassionate, consistent, and tireless belief in him.
 Talk about the context of his life and together gain understanding of past mistakes as well as present ones.
-Don't leave your mate alone to deal with his failures.
+Don’t leave your spouse alone to deal with his failures.
 Tell him that you are unlike those who have rejected him; your commitment is unwavering and your love is consistent, despite his imperfections.
 In this climate of compassion and patience, he will begin to feel free to take risks and to fail without fear of rejection.

-Years ago, I (Barbara) drove to the grocery store and accidentally backed our van into a couple's newly painted Camaro, denting it slightly.
-I felt so foolish, and my apologies didn't make the dent go away.
-Understandably, the car's owners were not happy and insisted on calling the county sheriff's office.
+2. The gift of continual affirmation.
+Years ago, I (Barbara) drove to the grocery store and accidentally backed our van into a couple’s newly painted Camaro, denting it slightly.
+I felt so foolish, and my apologies didn’t make the dent go away.
+Understandably, the car’s owners were not happy and insisted on calling the county sheriff’s office.

 I called Dennis, and as I waited for him to arrive, I wondered what he would think and say.
 I was pretty sure he wouldn’t be upset with me, but I speculated for a while.

-When he joined me at the store, he assured me that everything would be fine—that in the end it didn't really matter.
+When he joined me at the store, he assured me that everything would be fine—that in the end it didn’t really matter.
 We both knew I had made a mistake, and it would have accomplished nothing for him to drive home a moral lesson or give me some driving tips.
-I needed to experience his approval, and I needed to know he wasn't angry with me.
-He affirmed me, and I felt like pieces of a puzzle coming together.
+I needed to experience his approval, and I needed to know he wasn’t angry with me.

 Henry Ward Beecher wrote, “Compassion will cure more sins than condemnation.”
 One of our favorite verses, 1 Peter 4:8, says it best: “Love covers a multitude of sins.”
 Continuous, ongoing, unbroken approval in the face of many mistakes and failures of life will build your mate’s self-esteem.

-Jesus said, "You shall know the truth, and the truth shall make you free."
+3. The gift of perspective.
+Jesus said, “You shall know the truth, and the truth shall make you free.”
 As partners in the pilgrimage of life, we are responsible to speak the truth to one another in order to help balance our perspective of failure.

 Understanding the truth of God’s sovereign rule—that He is in control—brings an eternal view to your mate’s mistakes.
 The promise of Romans 8:28—”God causes all things to work together for good”— beautifully illustrates His absolute supremacy.
 These words offer comfort, reminding us that nothing is wasted in His economy.
 God can use even our mistakes and failures.
 Encourage your mate to believe God and, as a couple, ask Him to use your failures for good.

-Most people don't realize they can fail and not be a failure.
+4. The gift of disassociation.
+Most people don’t realize they can fail and not be a failure.
 They have not learned to separate their worth as persons from their performance.
 Many find it difficult to have their ideas, work, or accomplishments criticized.
 They feel that others are criticizing and rejecting who they are, not just what they have done.

 A teacher told one mother that her son was not a good student.
 “He can’t learn,” said the teacher.
 “He’ll never amount to much.”
 But the mother chose to believe in her son rather than listening to the voice of this “authority.”
 As a result, that young man grew up in a home of loving acceptance, secure in the knowledge that he was a person of value.

+5. The gift of encouraging decisive living.
 Many times in life, we fail not because we make the wrong decision but because we make no decision at all.
 Seeking safety and security, we escape to the seemingly trouble-free world of procrastination and indecision.
 Never venturing out of our protective covering of indecision, we avoid risking a wrong decision that might end in failure.
 We decide not to decide.

-You can strengthen your mate by helping him understand that a risk-free life is also a potentially boring and selfish life.
+You can strengthen your spouse by helping him understand that a risk-free life is also a potentially boring and selfish life.
 By eliminating risk, we eliminate many pleasures, too.
 Security and safety are not found in hiding from reality and responsibility.
 In fact, the opposite is true.
 Failure ultimately looms on the horizon for the person who avoids the decision-making process.
 He is riding a fence with both feet firmly planted in midair—there is little stability.

+6. The gift of forgiveness.
 The effects of failure can be disarmed through the miracle of forgiveness.
-Pure and free, forgiveness gives us something we often don't deserve.
+Pure and free, forgiveness gives us something we often don’t deserve.
 This is how God relates to us as His children.
 He gives us love when we deserve punishment.
-Forgiveness says, "I choose to accept you fully, just as you are, and I will neither reject you nor remind you of your failures."
+Forgiveness says, “I choose to accept you fully, just as you are, and I will neither reject you nor remind you of your failures.”